Large independent sets in recursive Markov random graphs: Upper Bound

 \section{Upper Bound}

-Our goal here is to prove the upper bound on $\alpha(\G)$ from \mythref{upper}.
-We use the first moment argument, which has also been used for the binomial random graph model \cite{matula1976largest,frieze1990independence,Frieze2016}.
+Our goal here is to prove the upper bound on $\alpha(\G)$ in \Cref{upper}.
+We use the first moment argument, which has also been used for the Erd\H{o}s-R\'enyi-Gilbert random graph model \cite{matula1976largest,frieze1990independence,Frieze2016}.
 More precisely, let $H_{k,n}$ be the number of independent sets of order $k$ in $\G$.
 We want to find the minimum $k$ such that $\P{H_{k,n}>0}\to 0$ as $n\to\infty$.
 The first step towards this is to estimate the probability that a subset of vertices forms an independent set.